 Introduction: The Student Activities Board (SAB), a student government body composed entirely of student leaders representing existing student clubs and student councils at NYU, is responsible for recognizing and governing All-Square clubs at NYU.
 To facilitate the development of new All-Square clubs and to minimize the duplication of existing clubs, the SAB has created the New Club Development Program (NCDP) to assist groups of students proposing to start a new All-Square club.
-On August 1 the Student Activities Board (SAB) begins accepting and reviewing applications to the program for the upcoming academic year.
-Once the application process closes (11:59pm on the last Friday in September) the Student Activities Board (SAB) will not accept applications again until next August 1.
 The program takes two semesters to complete, fall & spring, in that order.

 To get begin the process, please review the following section on the types of clubs that WILL NOT be considered by the SAB.
 If after the review you decide your proposed club qualifies for the New Club Development Program (NCDP) then follow the five (5) steps to begin the two-semester process of starting a new All-Square club at NYU.

 TYPES OF CLUBS THAT WILL NOT BE CONSIDERED BY SAB

 The following is a list of types of clubs that WILL NOT be considered by the SAB for the New Club Development Program (NCDP) and therefore students proposing these types of clubs should not submit an application.
 Instead, follow the directions provided to explore other options: